nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 {#!/usr/bin/env ruby; require 'server'; Server.start}&
 ```

-This feature is currently experimental, but working.
-You can try it for
-yourself by compiling with `cargo run --features=bridge`.

 OK, now back to your regularly scheduled series on programming languages,
-grammar and POSIX shell scripts.
+grammar, POSIX shell scripts and Rust.

+### Shell Language

 A _script_ is, in general, some text which is _interpreted_ by a program on a
 computer.
 A _shell_, like the one we're building (or `bash`, `sh`, ...), is one
 such interpreter.
 You can pass a shell script to it and it will correctly
 execute the program.
 A POSIX shell program is typically just known as "shell
 script", though other types of shell scripts exist; like [fish][fish] scripts.
 For convenience, we'll simply refer to a POSIX compatible shell as `sh`.
+The
+first implementation of `sh` was by Ken Thompson around 1971, which is why you
+may also hear this refered to as a Thompson shell.
+The next major development
+was in 1979 with the Bourne shell, also known as `sh`, which was a rewrite by
+Stephen Bourne at Bell Labs.
+The most commmon shell these days is `bash`, which
+stands for Bourne-Again shell.

 Now finally, for sum Rust code...